eighteight/Objectify/README.md

 =============
 Very much work in progress!

 This an attempt to integrate pcl pointcloud library into Cinema 4D.
-Currently the intent is to take a bunch of points and run a fast surface reconstruction from pcl
+Currently the intent is to take a bunch of points and run a fast surface reconstruction from pcl to produce a polygonal object

 #[Download](https://github.com/eighteight/Objectify/archive/master.zip)
 ![Screenshot](https://raw.github.com/eighteight/Objectify/master/screenshot.png)